The State of Sales Management Processes

 Given the importance of hiring, it was surprising that only 44% of respondents agreed that their organization had a highly effective hiring process.

 Simple yet effective hiring processes include a fit interview, a behavioral interview and the use of a psychometric profile.
 Adding different people to the process and using the same list of questions for each interview allows for a more systematic and focused approach to hiring top performing salespeople.

 A well-defined and systematic hiring process significantly increases the likelihood of identifying top performers.
-For sales managers who are looking for a process and some great hiring, tools click here to get a FREE Hiring Tool Kit.
+For sales managers who are looking for a process and some great hiring tools.

 We all know that the cost of a bad hire ranges from $500,000 to several million dollars in lost revenue.
 With a lack of a rigorous process in place, the chance of making a bad hire increases.